 The trumpet is based on the harmonic series.
 By pressing one particular combination of valves, you can play many different notes just by changing the tightness of your lips and the speed of your air.
 At the bottom end of the register, the notes are further apart and can only be played with certain valve combinations.
 However as you move higher up the scale, you start to be able to play some notes with alternative combinations, and this is even more the case the higher you go.
 In ‘Threads’, Alex really utilises the alternative fingerings, the reason being that they are naturally a bit out of tune and so they fit with the quarter tone scale that the piece is based on.
 Alex notates the natural harmonics/alternative fingerings as below:

-To make sense of the rapidly changing fingerings (many of which I’m not used to playing), I decided to colour-code my part, giving each valve combination it’s own colour.
+To make sense of the rapidly changing fingerings (many of which I’m not used to playing), I decided to colour-code my part, giving each valve combination its own colour.
 This meant that eventually I didn’t have to read the numbers but could just see the colour and know which valves I needed to press!

-It is certainly a challenge to try and master These extended techniques and use them all during one piece, but this is one of the many reasons why I love playing new music.
-It is interesting and satisfying to work out a way of playing something that seemed uncomfortable or even impossible at first, but to hear the effect once it’s all put together with the orchestra makes it truly worthwhile.
+It is certainly a challenge to try and master these extended techniques and use them all during one piece, but this is one of the many reasons why I love playing new music.
+It is interesting and satisfying to work out a way of playing something that seemed uncomfortable or even impossible at first, amd to hear the effect once it’s all put together with the orchestra makes it truly worthwhile.